-THE BOARD OF DIRECTORS RECOMMENDS A VOTE IN FAVOR OF EACH NAMED NOMINEE.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE IN FAVOR OF THE NAMED NOMINEE.

-Directors Continuing in Office Until the 2019 (Class III) and 2020 (Class I) Annual Meetings
+Directors Continuing in Office Until the 2020 (Class I) and 2021 (Class II) Annual Meetings

 NAME AGE (1) PRINCIPAL OCCUPATION/POSITION HELD WITH THE COMPANY, CLASS

-Yezan Haddadin 43 Director, Class I
+Yezan Haddadin 44 Director, Class I

-Kurt J. Hilzinger 58 Director, Class I
+Kurt J. Hilzinger 59 Director, Class I

-Pankaj Mohan, Ph.D.
-54 Director, Class III
+Lawrence A. Kenyon 54 Director, Class II, Chief Executive Officer, President, Chief Financial Officer, Treasurer and Secretary

-Faisal G. Sukhtian 33 Director, Class I
+Faisal G. Sukhtian 34 Director, Class I

-Ralph H. "Randy" Thurman 69 Executive Chairman, Class III
+Joe Thomas 62 Director, Class II

-(1) As of July 31, 2018.
+(1) As of August 1, 2019.

 Yezan Haddadin.
-Mr. Haddadin has served as a member of our board of directors since October 2017.
+Mr. Haddadin has served as a member of the Board since October 2017.
 Since July 2017, Mr. Haddadin has served as chief executive officer of GMS Capital Partners LLC, an investment company focused on making direct private equity investments in North America.
 GMS Capital Partners LLC is a subsidiary of GMS Holdings.
 From 2014 to 2017, Mr. Haddadin served as the Chief Executive Officer and a member of the board of directors of a regional investment bank based in Amman, Jordan and Dubai, United Arab Emirates.
 From 2013 to 2014, Mr. Haddadin served as an Advisor at Ripplewood Holdings LLC, a New York-based private equity firm.
-Mr. Haddadin also served as a Managing Director at Perella Weinberg Partners in New York from 2007 to 2013 and an Executive Director with JPMorgan in its mergers and acquisitions group from 2000 to 2007.
-Mr. Haddadin currently serves as a member of the board of directors at Sixth of October Investment Company, a publicly listed Egyptian real estate development company and The Near East Foundation, a New York-based private non-profit development agency with projects in Africa and the Middle East.
+Mr. Haddadin also served as a Managing Director at Perella Weinberg Partners in New York from 2007 to 2013 and an Executive Director with J.P.
+Morgan in its mergers and acquisitions group from 2000 to 2007.
+Mr. Haddadin previously served as a member of the board of directors at Sixth of October Development & Investment Company, a publicly listed Egyptian real estate development company.
 Mr. Haddadin holds a J.D. from Northwestern University Law School and a B.S. in Foreign Service from Georgetown University.
-Mr. Haddadin was appointed to fill a vacancy on the Board, and was designated for such vacancy by GMS Tenshi pursuant to the Investor Rights Agreement by and between our company and GMS Tenshi dated September 11, 2017, as amended.
+Mr. Haddadin was initially appointed to fill a vacancy on the Board, and was designated for such vacancy by BioLexis Pte.
+Ltd., or BioLexis, pursuant to the Investor Rights Agreement by and between our company and BioLexis dated September 11, 2017, as amended from time to time.

-The Board believes Mr. Haddadin's managerial and capital raising experience qualifies him to serve on our Board.
+The Board believes Mr. Haddadin's managerial and capital raising experience qualifies him to serve on the Board.

 Kurt J. Hilzinger.
-Mr. Hilzinger has served as a member of our board of directors since December 2015.
+Mr. Hilzinger has served as a member of the Board since December 2015.
 Since 2007, Mr. Hilzinger has served as a partner at Court Square Capital Partners L.P., an independent private equity firm, where he is responsible for investing in the healthcare sector.
 Since July 2003, Mr. Hilzinger also has served in various capacities as a member of the board of directors at Humana, Inc., a managed care company, including serving as Lead Director from August 2010 to January 2014, and as Chairman since January 2014.
-In addition, Mr. Hilzinger also has served in several roles at AmerisourceBergen Corporation, a healthcare company, including as a member of the board of directors from March 2004 to November 2007, as the President and Chief Operating Officer from October 2002 to November 2007 and as the Executive Vice President and Chief Operating Officer from August 2001 to October 2002.
+In addition, Mr. Hilzinger also has served in several roles at AmerisourceBergen Corporation, a healthcare company, including as a member of the board of directors from March 2004 to November 2007, as the President and Chief Operating Officer from October 2002 to November 2007 and as the Executive Vice President and Chief Operating Officer from August 2010 to October 2002.
 Mr. Hilzinger also serves on the Visiting Committee at the Ross School of Business at the University of Michigan.
 Mr. Hilzinger received a B.B.A. in Accounting from the University of Michigan and is a Certified Public Accountant in Michigan.

-The Board believes Mr. Hilzinger's experience and financial expertise in the healthcare sector qualifies him to serve on our Board.
+The Board believes Mr. Hilzinger's experience and financial expertise in the healthcare sector qualifies him to serve on the Board.